roylu307/age-classifier/README.md

 ### Model Building and Training

 The model is built with a backbone of EfficientNet [1] for generating features and a classification head for producing classifier output.
 The EfficientNet model is a convolutional network with an emphasis on faster training speed and better parameter efficiency, which is a perfect tradeoff between performance and efficiency.
 I chose the EfficientNetV2S variation as its capacity is suitable for the given dataset size and complexity.
+Other models like ResNet and MobileNet are tested, which have either slower training times or worse validation accuracies.

 The ADAM optimizer is used for the training with a 0.001 base learning rate.
-The numbers of channels of layers have been adjusted for optimal performance.
+The number of channels in the layers has been adjusted for optimal performance.

 ## Model